-In some cases of California estate administration, beneficiaries or executors seek to disqualify beneficiaries from receiving their share of estate.
+In some cases of the California estate administration, beneficiaries or executors seek to disqualify beneficiaries from receiving their share of the estate.
 There are several scenarios where a beneficiary would be disqualified.
 This is outlined in the California probate code.
 In addition, the following are six facts about disqualified beneficiaries and the estate of a decedent.

 Six Facts about disqualified beneficiaries:

 - The presumption of disqualification doesn’t apply, to an otherwise ineligible beneficiary, if related to the decedent (within a certain degree).

 - If the transfer is less than $3,000, there is no presumption of invalid transfer even if the beneficiary is disqualified.